pittabread770/Meltdown/README.md

 # Meltdown

-A small item mod for Risk of Rain 2 with a focus on highly synergistic items and effects.
+A small mod for Risk of Rain 2 with a focus on highly synergistic items and effects.